- What are rosehips?

 In a study where 28 head and neck cancer patients applied rosehip oil twice daily to their skin, the researchers concluded it was “at least, as effective (or more effective) as other and more common skin treatments” (5).

-2. Stretch marks
+2. Minimizing stretch marks

 There are many products which claim to help stretch marks (striae gravidarum) but few have been clinically tested for their prevention.